oroinc/documentation/backend/entities/partial-indexes.rst

             - 'oro_product'
             - 'idx_oro_product_featured'
         tags:
-            - { name: doctrine.event_listener, event: loadClassMetadata, connection: default }
+            - { name: doctrine.event_listener, event: loadClassMetadata }

 The service removes the options that are not supported in MySQL from the index definition.